BATELLE DARBY METRO PARK

 Coefficients of conservatism (CC) assigned to each species by Andreas et al. (2002).
 The CC, with values ranging from 0 to 10, is an estimate of the degree to which a species is associated with high-quality natural communities similar to those which existed in pre-settlement times.
 Exotic (alien, introduced) species are not assigned CC values.

-CC values for all of Ohio’s plants can be found in the Ohio Environmental Protection Agency’s web site.
+In addition to serving as informative concise lists of all of Ohio’s plants, CC values for all of Ohio’s plants can be found on the Ohio Environmental Protection Agency’s web site.
 Click on the image below to navigate to the Ohio EPA reports page which includes the CC/FQAI material.

 Scroll down on the EPA page to access the Floristic Quality Assessment Index (FQAI) materials.
 This include the following:

 The original FQAI REPORT published in 2004, also available as a direct download HERE (link).